Oakley C. Curtis: Politics

 Curtis was nominated for the governorship of Maine by the Democratic Party in 1914.
 He won the general election by a popular vote.
 He held the governor's office from January 6, 1915 to January 3, 1917.
 During his administration, various labor laws were introduced and the Komoos Sieur de Montes National Monument was established.
-Curtis was unsuccessful in his re-election bid.
+In September 1916, Curtis was defeated for re-election by Republican Carl Milliken.